tanish-1363/Frequency-Severity-GLM/README.md

 | **agecat5 (Older)** | -0.243 | 0.784 | `6.69e-07 ***` | Older drivers crash **21.6% less frequently** than baseline. |

 ### 3. Severity Modeling (Gamma GLM)
-The second engine predicts **how much** the mechanic bill will cost when a crash occurs.
+The second model predicts **how much** the mechanic bill will cost when a crash occurs.
 The dataset is filtered exclusively to policyholders with a claim greater than $0.
-Because repair costs are continuous, strictly positive, and highly right-skewed, a Gamma distribution with a log-link function is utilized.
+Because repair costs are continuous, strictly positive, and highly right-skewed, a Gamma distribution with a log-link function is used.

 **Equation:** $$\ln(\text{Claim Amount}) = a_1(\text{Vehicle Body}) + a_2(\text{Vehicle Age}) + a_3(\text{Gender}) + a_4(\text{Area}) + a_5(\text{Age Category})$$